Astros vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Alek Manoah (1-6) will take the mound for the Blue Jays, his 13th start of the season.
+- Kevin Gausman (4-3) will take the mound for the Blue Jays, his 13th start of the season.

 |Opponent